RoberAgro/AxialOpt/README.md

 <a name="5"></a>
 Dunham, J.; Came, P.M.
-Improvements to the Ainley-MathiesonMethod of Turbine Performance Prediction.
+Improvements to the Ainley-Mathieson Method of Turbine Performance Prediction.
 Journal of Engineering for Power 1970, 92, 252–256.

 [![DOI Dunham_and_Came_loss_model_(1970)](https://img.shields.io/badge/DOI-Dunham_and_Came_loss_model_(1970)-blue.svg)](http://dx.doi.org/10.1115/1.3445349)